Early morning outages reported in East Baton Rouge Parish

 The outages were reported before 7:15 a.m.

-According to Entergy, there are nearly 70 customers in East Baton Rouge Parish without power.
-Demco originally had 308 in EBR and more than 2,700 in East Feliciana Parish without power.
+According to Entergy, there close to 100 customers in East Baton Rouge Parish without power.
+Demco originally had 308 in EBR and more than 2,700 in East Feliciana Parish without power this morning.
 According to the outage map, Demco restored power to customers before 8 a.m.

 The cause of the outages hasn't been released at this time.